Sunday, 20 February 2022

 All suitable encounters then become a 10gp per head income in that month as they apply for citizenship.
 Add up all of these for each group and work out the monthly citizenship total.

-The "many bribes" part is open to interpretation, and seems inappropriate in a strongly lawful good setting, but I think the idea is that some other object of value, like a magic item, will be shared with or given to the Patron on a per group basis.
+The "many bribes" part is open to interpretation, and seems inappropriate in a strongly lawful good setting, but I think the idea is that some other object of value, like a magic item, will be shared with or sold to the Patron on a per group basis.

 The yearly 5% property tax will be a challenge to adjudicate, suggestions in the comments section would be greatly appreciated.